piyushrawat980/piyushrawat980/README.md

 - 👋 Hi, I’m @piyushrawat980
 - 👀 I’m interested in Learning about QA technologies and methods that focuses in the realm of Automation
-- 🌱 I’m currently learning Git, Java and Cucumber
+- 🌱 I’m currently learning Cypress.
+I completed Git, Cucumber and JKava(to some extent)
 - 💞️ I’m looking to collaborate on learning SQL as I have not much idea about it other than when I did it
 - 📫 How to reach me ... my email address is "Piyush.rawat980@gmail.com"
 -